Complaints about car finance commission

 What is car finance commission?

-When you buy a new or used car, you might use a car finance agreement.
+When you get a new or used car, you might use a car finance agreement.
 This might be arranged with the car dealership.
 The car dealer, or another credit intermediary, may have arranged a finance agreement between you and a finance provider.
 The finance provider may then pay commission to the car dealer or credit broker.

 You may have recently heard about car finance commission in the news.